Last update: 2 years ago

 - Blot the stain

 Use a microfiber cloth and blot gently the spot.
 The colour should stain the cloth you’re using.
-Use different sides from the fabric to avoid spreading the colour back into the stain.
+Use different sides of the fabric to avoid spreading the colour back into the stain.
 Continue blotting until no more colour is left on the carpet.

 If this cleaning method isn’t working (this may happen if the stain has been on the caret for too long), try using a small amount of hydrogen peroxide or rubbing alcohol.
 Let it sit for 30 minutes on the carpet.
 Blot with a cloth and rinse with water.
 Getting the carpet professionally cleaned is also a good option that can spare you time and hard work.

 How to remove stubborn glitter slime from carpet

 Most of the popular slimes out there contain glitter.
+Glitter has tiny particles, which are very sticky.
 If your stain is from that kind of slime, have in mind that it’ll be harder to remove.
 After removing the stain, wait until the spot is dry.
-Start vacuuming the area, but expect that you’ll need to go over the same area a couple of times.
-Glitter has tiny particles, which are very sticky.
+Start vacuuming the area, but expect that you’ll need to go over the same place a couple of times.

-You can also use some masking or sticky tape and wrap it around your hand with the sticky side out.
+You can also use masking or sticky tape to wrap it around your hand with the sticky side out.
 Then pat the area with the glitter using your hand.
-Change the tape if needed and repeat the procedure until there is no more glitter left on the carpet.
+Change the tape if needed and repeat the procedure until no more glitter is left on the carpet.

-Slime stains must be removed from the carpet as soon as possible.
-No matter if the product is store-bought or homemade, you can clean it easily with a mixed solution of vinegar and hot water.
-If there is any colour left on the carpet, you need to make more effort in order to remove it.
+You should remove slime stains from the carpet as soon as possible.
+Whether the product is store-bought or homemade, you can clean it easily with a mixed solution of vinegar and hot water.
+If there is any colour left on the carpet, you need to make more effort to remove it.